 However, in reality, the attacker did receive it, but the system mistook it for an unsuccessful transaction.
 Once it’s done, the attacker then asked for the transfer again and got the funds two times.

 This time Mt.
 Gox halted all of the BTC transactions immediately after the detection of the cyber-attack.
 More so, there were no refunds as well.
 After some time, they couldn’t cope with the loss and then filed for bankruptcy.

 First Blockchain hack online in March 2012.

-In the first one, the attacker mainly attacked Bitcoinica’s hot wallet and decrypted it from the Linode’s server.
-In the end, the attacked took about 43,554 BTC.
+In the first one, the attacker mainly attacked Bitcoinica’s hot wallet and decrypted it from Linode’s server.
+In the end, the attack took about 43,554 BTC.
 Other users who were also using Linode’s server got hacked too.

 The Second Blockchain hacked in May 2012.

 Well, the first time wasn’t enough for Bitcoinica.
 The second time, the attacker got into the internal system of the database.
 From there, he/she stole all the users’ private information and even took 38,000 BTC.

 The attacks got so bad that, that later on in July, they stole around 40,000 BTC again!
 However, they happen to store their funds secretly in Mt.
 Gox secretly, and they were later refunded.